Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

 # Running your first pipeline

 !!! info "Learning objectives"
-    TODO: complete objectives
+    1. Running a Nextflow pipeline
+    2. Explore the outputs of a pipeline run
-    2. Publish results from your pipeline with directives
+    2. Publish results files using with directives

-TODO: Intro
 In this step, we will run our `hello-world.nf` Nextflow pipeline and explore the outputs of the run.
+We will look at how pipeline execution looks like, how to interpret it, as well as the common log and output files of a run.
+You will be introduced to your first process directive and best practices on managing output files.

 ## Executing `hello-world.nf`

 When we run Nextflow, we need to specify a command to use.
 The **`nextflow run`** command is used to execute Nextflow pipelines:

 ```bash
 nextflow run <pipeline.nf>